 My Story Continues...

 Grief has become a very personal, daily journey for me, as I lost my husband Freddie to suicide on December 5, 2017.

 and then share other's grief as well.
 The irony of it all, is that for a Medium, it can be very difficult to communicate with your own loved ones.
 Consequently, I very much understand the spiraling thoughts of grief and missing your loved one.
 My marriage with Freddie was fraught with heartache and difficulty, as he was an addict.
 I had much damage to heal, from both the loss and the hardships we endured.
 It was a very disconcerting feeling for me to not have a vision for my future.
 I didn't know what my future had in store for me, so with faith, I allowed myself to be led in the directions that were meant for me.

-Within 3 months of losing Freddie, I lost 3 close friends, then Freddie, his father, my step-mother my father, a few more friends and 2 very special pets, all within a period of 2 years.
-Sometimes the memories of them are so difficult and yet, not having memories would be unbearable.
+Within 3 months prior to losing Freddie, I lost 3 close friends, then Freddie, his father, my step-mother my father, a few more friends and 2 very special pets, all within a period of 2 years, as well as several since then.
 I recognize the choice I have to grow and not be withered by loss and difficulty, as time shows us the affect it can have on both the body and psyche.
-Every day I am choosing to do the best I can to take care of myself and find joy, knowing in my heart that my loved ones are always with me, regardless of what tricks my mind plays on me.
-I am strong enough to do this with grace and so are you...
+Every day I choose to do the best I can to take care of myself and find joy, knowing in my heart that my loved ones are always with me, regardless of what tricks my mind plays on me.
+The memories of them can be so difficult, and yet not having memories, would be unbearable.
+I am strong enough to do this with grace, and so are you...